nesi/perf-training/_lessons/python-scatter/03a-numba.md

 ## How it works

-Numba generates specialised, "just-in-time" from Python code.
-In the above example, the Python code defining function `mysum` is translated into C code, compiled and executed when you run the script, all completely transparently.
-Argument `nopython=True` indicates that the generated code will not access the Python interpreter.
+Numba generates specialised, "just-in-time" machine code from Python code.
+In the above example, the Python code defining the function `mysum` is translated into C code then compiled and executed when you run the script, all completely transparently.
+The argument `nopython=True` to the jit decorator indicates that the generated code will not access the Python interpreter.
 This produces the best performance but requires that all argument types can be inferred, which may not always be the case.

 ## Exercises

-We've created a version of `scatter.py` to which numba decorators can be freely added to its functions.
-The original version was calling the Hankel function `hankel1` from `scipy.special` and this prevented numba to generate the code.
+We've created a version of `scatter.py` in numba/src/ in which the numba decorator `@jit` can be freely added to its functions.
+The original version calls the Hankel function `hankel1` from `scipy.special` and this would prevent numba from generating the code.
 In the modified the version we call the Bessel functions from the C++ Boost library.
-Compile the code under `src/`
+Compile the code under `numba/src/` with
 ```
 python setup.py build
 ```